steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

             By default, MVC supports a limited number of formatters.

         Validation will be done during model-binding IF the model-bound controller parameter has an associated FV validator.
+            N.B.
+FV is not used in Model Binding in ModelRelief.
-            Any model-bound parameters (e.g. DTO modles) that have FluentValidation AbstractValidators are run.
+            Any model-bound parameters (e.g. DTO modess) that have FluentValidation AbstractValidators are run.
             ModelState will contain errors when the controller action is called.

     Handlers (CQRS Mediatr)